Naqada I: Early cosmetic palettes

 Siltstone was first utilized for cosmetic palettes by the Badari culture.
 The first palettes used in the Badarian Period and in Naqada I were usually plain, rhomboidal or rectangular in shape, without any further decoration.
 It is in the Naqada II period in which the zoomorphic palette is most common.

+Stoneware

+Various example of basaltic polished stoneware, sometimes called "Black Polished Ware", are known from the Naqada I period, particularly from the area of Abydos.

+Penile sheathes

+Numerous male statuettes from the Naqada I-III period are shown displaying penile sheaths, a characteristic attribute of many hunter-gatherer societies.
+Such depictions appear in Hierakonpolis, Abydos, on the Gebel el-Arak Knife, or on the golden statuettes of Tell el-Farkha.
+They were held in place by leather strings tied at the waist, and possible at the bottom as well.

+It has been suggested that many of the decorated rhinoceros tusks also found in tombs of the period may be the very penile sheaths depicted in these statuettes, or at least symbolic representations of them.
+Penile sheath (karnatiw) may also have been used for medical reasons, in a mistaken attempt to avoid schistosomiasis and contamination by cercariae.

+Rather similar figures, using similar ivory material, also appear in the contemporary archaeology of the Levant Chalcolithic (4500-3500 BC), suggesting a level of trade relations and cultural influence from Egypt at that time.

+Female statuettes

+Various female statuettes from Naqada I have been found, mainly made of ivory and bone.
+A few broadly similar ivory statuettes are already known from the preceding Badarian period.

-Bearded figurines
+Bearded figures

-Many figurines are known from Naqada I, which were carved on animal tusks.
-The figurines usually have pointed beards, and some trace of hair.
-They may represent people dressed in long cloaks.
+Tall bearded figures with hats seem to appear towards the end of the Naqada I period, specifically during Naqada IC.
+Many such figurines have pointed beards, and some trace of hair.
+There are often indications of clothing, and they may represent people dressed in long cloaks.
 Bearded men also appear in many other pre-dynastic artifacts, such as the Gebel el-Arak Knife.
 The headgear of the Mesopotamian-style "Lord of Animals" on the Gebel el-Arak knife may also be comparable to the torus-shaped headgear visible on many of the Naqada I figurines.